roastedcpu/xnio/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for submitting your Pull Request!

-Pull Request desciription must have at the least following content:
+Pull Request description must have at the least following content:

 Upstream Issue: <TICKET>|Upstream not required [Upstream PR: <PR>]
 Issue: <TICKET>
 [Related Issues: <TICKET>,<TICKET>,....]

+You can use below keywords for exceptional case, but please provide a short description for release coordinator to understand why those are not applicable.

+No issue required (if EAP issue is not applicable).
+Upstream not required (if Upstream issue is not applicable).
+Upstream PR not required (if Upstream PR is not applicable).

 Also, it has to conform to following: